fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 ### Node application using a relational database

-Let's start the application as usual with the <i>npm init</i> and install <i>nodemon</i> as the development-time dependency and also the following runtime dependencies:
+Let's start the application as usual with the <i>npm init</i> and install <i>nodemon</i> as a development dependency and also the following runtime dependencies:

 ```bash
 npm install express dotenv pg sequelize
 ```

-Of these, the latter [sequelize](https://sequelize.org/master/) is the library through we use Postgres.
-Sequelize is a so-called [Object relational mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) (ORM) library that allows you to store JavaScript objects in a relational database without using the SQL language itself, similar to the Mongoose we use with MongoDB.
+Of these, the latter [sequelize](https://sequelize.org/master/) is the library through which we use Postgres.
+Sequelize is a so-called [Object relational mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) (ORM) library that allows you to store JavaScript objects in a relational database without using the SQL language itself, similar to Mongoose that we used with MongoDB.

-Let's test that the connection is successful.
+Let's test that we can connect successfully.
 Create the file <i>index.js</i> and add the following content:

 ```js
 require('dotenv').config()